maxdorx/unifi-macfiltering-dashboard/README.md

 ### Local names and owners

-UniFi stores only the MAC address list.
+UniFi stores MAC addresses, but not friendly names for entries in the MAC filtering list.

-This dashboard stores names and owners locally in SQLite so support users can see who or what each MAC address belongs to.
+This dashboard stores names and owners locally in SQLite.

 Example: